 Area17 go for a streamlined approach when it comes to copy, letting the work tell the story with chunky pictures of case studies, which can be clicked through to reveal beautiful images and further information about the client.
 The use of a split screen when scrolling on desktop is a smart feature which lets you navigate the website and browse clients more efficiently.
 Based across two time zones, a digital clock showing the time in both Paris and New York is a nice addition which tells an immediate story of Area17’s geography and lets you know which office is sleeping.

 13. The Square Peg

-The Square Peg is a unique digital agency based in Islamabad.
+The Square Peg is a unique digital marketing agency based in Islamabad.
 Their Case Study page allows users to filter clients and case studies, to give a streamlined overview of The Square Peg’s work in different sectors.
 There is also a live chat function which remains active during the working day, making it easy to ask quick questions and begin a dialogue with the company.

 Mimosa works within disruption, aiming to change the way we think about the world and helping brands to do the same.
-A scroll down the homepage reveals striking background images which reinforce the visual nature of the agency.
+A scroll down the homepage reveals striking background images which reinforce the visual nature of the digital marketing agency.
 Technical information is kept to a minimum allowing images and client references to speak for themselves.

 London based Make offers a number of digital packages for clients looking to raise their brand profile.
 Make’s own branding is simple: with a video welcome, bold text and simple navigation.
 A ‘Start Your Project’ button on the menu bar is a nice feature which takes the user to a simple form to request a quote.
-The inclusion of the option to state the budget of your project is useful for agencies to offer services which fit a client budget, and allowing the conversation about money to be naturally integrated into the quote offer, saving time for both the client and the agency.
+The inclusion of the option to state the budget of your project is useful for agencies to offer SEO services which fit a client budget, and allowing the conversation about money to be naturally integrated into the quote offer, saving time for both the client and the agency.